Scott Pruett: 2000s

 In 2000, Pruett raced the No. 32 Tide-sponsored Ford for Cal Wells in the Winston Cup Series.
 Replaced by Ricky Craven after the season, he briefly retired from NASCAR, but returned in 2001 to win the 24 Hours of Le Mans LMGTS Class in a factory Chevrolet Corvette C5-R. The following year, he won the GTS class in the 24 Hours at Daytona and also joined Speed as a reporter.
 For them he covered the 2002 FedEx Championship Series as well as the Champ Car World Series in 2003.
 This year, Pruett also won the Trans-Am Championships in the Motorock Trans-Am Series for Rocketsports Racing.

-In 2001, Scott Pruett made a number of NASCAR starts as a "road-course ringer," both in the Winston Cup Series and the Busch Series.
+In 2001,Pruett made a number of NASCAR starts as a "road-course ringer," both in the Winston Cup Series and the Busch Series.
 For the Cup Series, he drove at Sonoma for Andy Petree and then at Watkins Glen for Chip Ganassi.
 For the Busch Series, Pruett drove one single race in place of Kevin Lepage at Watkins Glen in what Pruett felt was "likely his best chance to win, perhaps in his career."
 With Lepage's car, Pruett won the pole position and dominated early on before falling back to finish eighth.
 Fellow ringer Ron Fellows took the win.

 In 2002, at Watkins Glen, Pruett replaced Jimmy Spencer in the No. 41 car for a one-race deal.
 Pruett started 19th and spent most of the race in the top 10.
 He finished sixth after getting an opportunity to steal a win from winner Tony Stewart.
-The next year in 2003 Pruett drove the No. 39 Ganassi car for Sonoma and Watkins Glen.
+The next year in 2003, Pruett drove the No. 39 Ganassi car for Sonoma and Watkins Glen.
 At the Glen, Pruett finished second, his career-best finish.
 Pruett had almost pulled off the victory by taking advantage of cautions to climb through the field, leading nine laps in the process.
 However, that was the year that Robby Gordon swept the road courses and, as a result, Pruett never mounted a significant challenge against Gordon for the win.